PedroGarciaOT/FortifyDemoApp/README.md

-# Fortify Injection Demo
+# Fortify Demo App

-This is an example project for the demonstration of Fortify SAST and DAST vulnerability scanning.
-In particular this application has various injection vulnerabilities that can be found by Fortify
+This is a small Java/Spring web application that can be used for the demonstration of Fortify SAST and DAST.

 To use this demo in full you will need the following software installed: